ryananeff/superNOVA/README.md

 Ryan Neff at the Bin Zhang lab, Icahn School of Medicine at Mount Sinai.

 Special thanks to: Andy McKenzie, Kevin Bu, Bin Zhang, Alice Wang, and everyone at the Zhang lab who has supported this project and given invaluable feedback.

+### News

+*9/13/2019:* Note that due to a bug in the R batchtools package currently, please either run this tool in a background thread (non-interactively) or, if you are running it interactively with screen, to detach the screen before it gets to the "Submitting..." progress bar and not reattach.
+If you are running it interactively outside of screen, do not resize the terminal window at all while it says "Submitting..." or "Waiting...".
+This is due to a bug in the progress bar which causes the batchtools package to crash unexpectedly as shown in the Github issue link above.

+To mitigate this issue (which disables the progress bar completely), add this to the top of your R file:
+`options(batchtools.progress = FALSE)`